kingnguyen93/Xamarin.Forms.TinyMVVM/README.md

 ```

 #### The CoreMethods
-Each PageModel has a property called 'CoreMethods' which is automatically filled when a ViewModel is pushed, it's the basic functions that most apps need like Alerts, Pushing, Poping etc.
+Each ViewModel has a property called 'CoreMethods' which is automatically filled when a ViewModel is pushed, it's the basic functions that most apps need like Alerts, Pushing, Poping etc.

 ```csharp
     public interface IViewModelCoreMethods